 How Loud ?

-In a nutshell, the new magic number is a reading of -14 LUFS integrated, meaning an overall value measured across the whole song, while keeping peak levels no higher than -1.
+In a nutshell, the new magic number for Spotify is a reading of -14 LUFS integrated, meaning an overall value measured across the whole song, while keeping peak levels no higher than -1.
+Bear in mind that you shouldn’t regard this as a target.
+Spotify will adjust your music’s playback loudness to this kind of level, so it’s better to regard this is an opportunity to choose the loudness that you think sounds best for the material, without having to worry about “competing”.

 YouTube’s reference level is actually 1 dB louder since the Spotify change, so you might choose to push things a little harder if maximum loudness on YouTube is important to you.
 If your music has varied dynamics though, it probably isn’t necessary.